METAKROME

 THE STAFF

-The first order of business was to get a handle on my current set of employees.
-After describing how I worked and what I expected to the group, I interviewed each privately.
 The senior clerk was really sharp, had not worked anywhere else, and was working her way through night school.
 We had instant rapport and I wanted her on the team.
-She knew how things worked and all the players involved, but not how things should work.
+She added a lot of value because she knew how things worked and all the players involved, but not how things should work.
 That I could teach her.
-She related to me later that my predecessor micromanaged everyone to an extreme level and would not let anyone answer questions either over the phone or otherwise.
-She had been fed up with it all and had been interviewing for positions outside the company.
-However after our little talk she decided to put aside her job search long enough to see how things would turn out.
-She responded really well to loose supervision and a teamwork atmosphere and took off like a heat seeking missle.
-I promoted her to staff accountant.
+She related to me later that my predecessor micromanaged everyone to an extreme level and would not let anyone answer questions from outside the department.
+Being fed up with it all she had been interviewing for positions outside the company.
+However after our talk she decided to put aside her job search because she concluded that it would be unlikely that she could find a job as fulfilling and interesting as this one promised to be.
+She sensed that she could work for me.
+She responded really well to my loose supervision and teamwork atmosphere and took off like a heat seeking missle.
+I soon promoted her to staff accountant.
+She would become my most valuable employee.

 FIRST BLOOD

 So what should I do?
 Call the police or call the president?
 I called the president who I caught at home.
 After a brief description he said to hang on, his was on his way.
 And don’t call the police just yet!
 He came rolling in with his executive secretary at which time I gave him a complete explanation of what was going on (right under his nose).
 The basic essence of it was that it takes three people to make a scheme like this work; the credit manager, warehouse manager, and shipping manager, and possibly the facilities manager.
 I had no suspicions of the facilities manager, and the credit manager was new and a very nice lady, but dumber than a box of rocks.
 The other two however, were slippery and generally uncooperative.
 He asked for recommendations which I had prepared while waiting for his arrival.
-He whined about the cost of locked cages for finished goods but I countered that the cost was not a million dollars a year expensive.
+He whined about the cost of locked cages for finished goods but I countered that the cost was a lot lower than what was being lost annually.
 Included in the recommendations were serializing the invoices, locked cages for finished goods with limited access, changing all of the door locks, and weekly finished goods inventory counts and reconciliation with the sales data.
 With that done the three of us sat down and drafted a letter from the president to all employees specifying all of the changes to take place immediately.
-Then we split up to make copies and place them on every desk, mail slot, and bulletin board.
+Then we split up to make copies and placed them on every desk, mail slot, and bulletin board.
 The president then asked if that covered it.
-I answered “not exactly”!
-This was a rare chance to have his undivided attention with no interruptions so I gave him a quick rundown on the creative accounting taking place in manufacturing making a certain VP look like a hero but saddling the company with unexpected inventory losses, how Marketing was stealing finished goods at night to augment their income, how Engineering took whatever they wanted off the manufacturing floor without paperwork thus causing material shortages, and how inefficient and expensive it is to pick kits short of a complete materials list and then paying warehouse rent to store those kits off site.
+I answered “not quite”!
+This was a rare chance to have his undivided attention with no interruptions so I gave him a quick rundown on the creative accounting taking place in manufacturing making a certain VP look like a hero but saddling the company with unexpected inventory losses, how Marketing was stealing finished goods at night to augment their income, how Engineering took whatever they wanted off the manufacturing floor without paperwork thus causing material shortages, and how inefficient and expensive it is to pick kits short of a complete materials list and then paying warehouse rent to store those partial kits off site.
 I was still working on these issues and they were not ready for publication.
-I told him I would be wrapping these up as soon as I was done with the physical inventory so he said “fine”.
+I told him I would be wrapping those up as soon as I was done with the physical inventory so he said “fine”.
 But he did want to know more about the Marketing thing so I related how I observed one of the sales people training a new employee how to take what she wanted off the floor after hours.
 She was fired by noon the next day.
 He said something about how I had just turned his world upside down.
 I reminded him that he had asked me personally to please help and stop these disastrous (to net income) inventory losses.
 It was a mission accomplished sort of moment but now he had a problem which explains why he did not want to prosecute the offenders or call the police.
 Look at it from a board of directors viewpoint.
-Here is a man in charge of a company whose officers fight and bicker with each other in public, whose manufacturing is a total mess, and the company is leaking assets everywhere I look.
-I could see how he would not want the board to see how poorly things were going.
+Here is a man in charge of a company whose officers fight and bicker with each other in public, whose manufacturing is a total mess, and the company has been leaking assets for years.
+I could see how he would not want the board to see how poorly things had been going.
 We finished up in the wee hours and I went home for a nap.
 We were all pretty tired.

 I returned just before lunch and the whole place was in a dither.
 My staff asked me where the heck had I been.
-So I related how I interrupted a burglary last night and spent much of the night with the President and his secretary to create that letter now in their hands.
-About that time one them said “look, there goes the warehouse manager walking towards his car”.
+So I related how I interrupted a burglary last night and spent most of the night with the President and his secretary to create that letter now in their hands.
+About that time one them said “look, there goes the warehouse manager walking to his car”.
 The shipping manager was not far behind.
 Both disappeared permanently and would not answer their phone or the door to their respective homes.
 They were in the wind.
 Then another of the staff came in and said she saw what’s her name in marketing who worked next door to us carrying her personal belongings to her car and crying.
-So I said, yeah she got fired for stealing company property.
+So I said, yeah, she got fired for stealing company property.
 Little did I intuit how many heads would roll in the coming weeks.

 THE MESS IN MANUFACTURING AND HOW I GOT FIRED

 As bad as the theft ring was, the mess in manufacturing was just as bad.
 But different.
 The computer systems were unintegrated making for lots of confusion, finger pointing, and outright subterfuge.
 It took time working with large piles of detailed reports to sort it out.
 The short story is that the manufacturing department had invented single entry bookkeeping and was consistently reporting very large positive material variances which turned them into a profit center on the books.
-One cannot make a car without a motor, or windshield, etc. so reporting less material used than required on the detailed job records was ludicrous.
+One cannot make a car without a motor, or windshield, etc., so reporting less material used than required on the detailed job records was ludicrous.
 Under normal conditions the best that manufacturing can do is report zero material variances, but never positive.
 So I audited a few of the problem components which of course came up short in the storeroom, put together the documentation, and issued a memo that going forward positive material variances would not be recorded in monthly financial statements.

 A MANUFACTURING REVOLUTION